AndrewBarba/samplr-api/README.md

 All deploys are done from [Wercker](https://app.wercker.com/#applications/5649495fcf52f280570cbc8e) with the exception of Pull Requests.
 To deploy to production, select a passing commit and then select "Deploy to" in the top right, and select "production".
 Follow the same instruction to deploy to "development".

 ## Hosting
 We have two main hosting providers, [Heroku](https://www.heroku.com) and [Compose.io](https://www.compose.io).
-Heroku hosts our application nodes scheduled jobs.
+Heroku hosts our application nodes and scheduled jobs.
 Compose.io hosts our RethinkDB deployment and any future databases we may introduce.

 #### Heroku
 We have 3 types of environments on Heroku: